 Furthermore, in accordance with his will, God has predetermined that those in Christ have received an inheritance (Ephesians 1:11).
 God’s plan delineated what he would do for those who would respond to the gospel’s call.

 If these details were not amazing enough, God, foreknowing he would have a relationship with those who would love him, predetermined what should happen for these people.
 They would grow into the image of his Son (Romans 8:29).
 Additionally, this group would be composed of those whom he called (Romans 8:30).

 What else has God predestined?
 God predetermined Jesus’ sufferings (Acts 4:27).
 God also predetermined that the message of his wisdom would eventually be revealed for our glory (1 Corinthians 2:6-7).

 Believe it or not, but these verses exhaust the New Testament occurrences for predestinate.
 What have we learned?
 What God has predetermined is wonderful and reassuring!
-As disciples of Christ, we can be encouraged and filled with confidence that such things as God’s work in adopting us as his people and our possessing an inheritance in Christ are neither accidental nor uncertain.
+As disciples of Christ, we can be encouraged and filled with confidence that such things as God’s work in adopting us as his people and our possessing an inheritance in Christ are neither accidental, uncertain nor an afterthought.
 God has predetermined this is exactly what he would do for his people.
 Praise be to God for caring for us so and setting our hearts at ease.